How To Purify Water With Sunlight: The Sunny Tricks

 UV photons can kill bacteria and viruses, while the sun’s rays can break down organic compounds in water.
 However, this still doesn’t negate the need to filter the water before you drink it.
-You don’t want to get sick after drinking something that was purified using solar power.
+You don’t want to get sick after drinking something purified using solar power.

 2. How Much Sunlight is Required to Render Unsafe Drinking Water Safe?

+Solar energy is needed to purify drinking water depending on its physical and chemical properties.
+Pollutants like dust or smoke particles can also contaminate sunlight.
 Several studies suggest that sunlight is necessary to make drinking water safe.
 If you live in an area with sunshine for six hours a day, your water only needs to be boiled for 15 minutes.
 You will have to use electricity or firewood if sunlight isn’t available during those six hours.

 3. What is the solar energy needed to purify water?

 The boiling point of pure ethanol at sea level is 78.3 degrees Celsius.
-The higher the temperature, the more intense the heat, and the larger the amount of heat required to distill alcohol, which is how you can purify water with heat.
+Therefore, purifying water with pure ethanol would require a significant amount of solar energy.
+The boiling point of pure ethanol at sea level is 78.3 degrees Celsius.
+The higher the temperature, the more intense the heat, and the larger the amount required to distill alcohol, which is how you can purify water with heat.